AArtery

 Authentication

 Every Artery request — REST and WebSocket — is authenticated by a Bearer token issued via POST /keys.
-Tokens are scoped and tier-rate-limited.
+Tokens are scoped; usage quota comes from the token's organization subscription plan.

 Token format